-North Dakota is another cold state offering just one fashion school with a 4-year fashion course.
+North Dakota is another cold state offering just one fashion school with a 4-year bachelor’s degree in fashion design & merchandising.
 That would be at the North Dakota State University - a public 4-year school.

 North Dakota State University has a reciprocity agreement for Minnesota residents.
 This means Minnesota residents can pay lower fees like North Dakota residents.
 Similarly, lower fees are also available to Montana, South Dakota, Manitoba, and Saskatchewan Residents.